Biodiverse Bruny Island

 Background

 Bruny Island – a 362km2 stretch of land situated off the south-east coast of Tasmania – is regarded as a ‘biodiversity hotspot’.
-The island’s landscapes are a mix of reserves, residential land, and farming areas and it is regarded as an important stronghold for Eastern Quolls, Swift Parrots and Forty-spotted Pardalotes, as well as colonies of Little Penguins and Short-tailed Shearwaters.
+The island’s landscapes are a mix of reserves, residential land, and farming areas and it is regarded as an important stronghold for Eastern Quolls, Swift Parrots and Forty-spotted Pardalotes, as well as being an importing breeding site for Little Penguin and Short-tailed Shearwater.

 Working with a range of partners, our Biodiverse Bruny project is an ambitious five-year initiative that is using a range of complementary approaches aimed at protecting and enhancing important habitat, supporting the island’s native species – with a particular focus on Forty-spotted Pardalotes and Eastern Quolls, and Aboriginal cultural burning.